A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Results

-The results indicate that only device-specific (DS) retraining allows the drop in accuracy to remain below $1\%$ with respect to the baseline accuracy, even with a $20\%$ rate of stuck-at fault parameters.
-Interestingly, for the FP-MND, the high standard deviation on the accuracy originating from the programming variability can cause the maximum accuracy of 0$\%$ stuck-at fault parameters to be higher than the baseline.
-For the MNDs accounting for the programming variability during training (HWA and DS), the smaller standard deviation stems from more-robust models.

-Fig.~\ref{fig:3}(c) represents the decoding performance of the MNDs studied in Fig.~\ref{fig:3}(b) for different physical fault rates (PFR) and for a percentage of stuck-at fault parameters of $10\%$.
-Only the DS retraining scheme maintains the pseudo-threshold of the memristive decoder near the pseudo-threshold of the baseline decoder.
-Therefore, based on the characterized non-idealities in TiO$_x$ memristive devices, it is a necessity to introduce specific knowledge of the chip during retraining to preserve decoding performance.
-The general solution provided by HWA retraining (random dropconnect) is insufficient.
-The test accuracy at a PFR of $10^ {-2}$ is represented in a histogram in Fig.~\ref{fig:3}(d) to clearly gauge the performance differences between the training schemes.
-Floating-point training of the memristive decoder considerably degrades its accuracy, with a nearly $20\%$ drop with respect to baseline accuracy.
-Hardware-aware training mitigates non-idealities, but the accuracy drop is still $>5\%$.
-Device-specific retraining significantly improves the performance of the memristive decoder, with an accuracy drop of $<1\%$ with respect to the baseline.
+Fig.~\ref{fig:mnd-results}(b) represents the decoding performance of the \acp{MND} studied in the case of different \acp{PFR} for a fixed percentage of stuck-at fault devices of \qty{10}{\percent} to match the typical fabrication yield.
+Only the \ac{DS} re-training method maintains the pseudo-threshold of the memristive decoder near the pseudo-threshold of the baseline decoder.
+Therefore, based on the characterized non-idealities of TiO$_\textrm {x}$-based resistive memory devices, it is a necessity to introduce specific knowledge of the chip during re-training to achieve the highest decoding performance in the case of a distance-3 code based on the \ac{RNN} we have studied.
+The general solution provided by \ac{HWA}-\ac{MND} provides robustness against device-specific hardware issues, but remains insufficient.

-Other HWA training methods for the memristive neural decoder are described in Supplementary Information Note~4, such as input/output discretization and weights clipping.
-We find that these additional methods are less beneficial than dropconnect for mitigating the characterized non-idealities in TiO$_x$ memristive devices.